 Time to tip the other side of the scale, about some things I think that people who are concerned where their farthings are going.
 Or whatever people use for currency now… chickens?
 Are we trading livestock again yet?
-Anyway, contemporary currency trends aside, I want to talk on replay value and the game modes.
+Anyway, contemporary currency trends aside, I want to talk about replay value and the game modes.
 The first thing that struck me when I loaded it up, and it sent shivers down my spine, was a menu option for ‘Downloadable Content’.
 Seeing this sort of thing, particularly on a new IP, makes me nervous.

 First, just putting it there is a promise to add content.
 Maybe extra chapters?
 More random assets to build the random levels with?
 Different modes?
 New Characters?
 Who knows!?
 I never think promising DLC is a smart move until you decide if you are going to continue supporting the product.
 If sales are less than expected, will they want to keep adding stuff?
 Also, when you’re talking about DLC so early, there’s sometimes the air of suspicion that they have already hacked parts out of the game and are holding them back.

 There are also leaderboard-enabled game modes.
 The Extinction mode is likely my favourite of the few: Kill as many bad guys as you can before they kill you.
 Simple.
 Fun.
 Satisfying.
-Considering how quickly the chapters burn by, even if you are trying to get all the sub-missions, it’s good they have at least put thought in to extending the life of the game past the campaign -without- the need of DLC.
+Considering how quickly the chapters burn by, even if you are trying to get all the sub missions, it’s good they have at least put thought into extending the life of the game past the campaign -without- the need of DLC.
 So consider me a fan of the game modes as well.
 Less of the dangling spectre of the Downloadable Content beast trying to tear down the walls to our coin purses.

 On the Shoulders of … Ravenii?

-So at the very start I talked about grind and levelling and stuff.
-It’s in here and I am just not sure how I feel about it.
+So at the very start, I talked about grind and levelling and stuff.
+It’s in here, and I am just not sure how I feel about it.
 You have lots of gizmos, but the game isn’t really focused on upgrading gear.
 It’s focused on upgrading skills.
 And that’s fine, I don’t need each Jackal and giant Ravenii becoming some sort of organic treasure pinata.
 As you accomplish things, in victory or defeat, you gain skill points.
 Skills points are spent on increasingly expensive abilities that impact everything from damage, ability to unleash combos, to health and jumping.

-The issue is you can replay any chapter you want, as many times as you want, and by doing so earn a fairly decent clip of skill points.
-That includes the rather easy starter intro missions, where you are only punished for repeating them by the unskipable tutorial.
+The issue is you can replay any chapter you want, as many times as you want, and by doing so earn a relatively decent clip of skill points.
+That includes the rather easy starter intro missions, where you are only punished for repeating them by the unskippable tutorial.
 Each of the starter chapters can be done in between five to ten minutes.
 So you can earn a bucket load of skill points from the starter quest with even just an hour of grinding.
 Or tackle a mission you really liked, over and over again, also earning sweet skill points for it.
-Again, I’m not sure this is a bad thing, but it takes the challenge of progressing down a peg.
+Still, I’m not sure this is a bad thing, but it takes the challenge of progressing down a peg.
 Now clearly this is optional.
 No one is going to force you at sentinel sword point to do it, but I question the design choice.

 A Big Problem

 And here we are.
 The final section of the review.
 This game has been a roller coaster of expectations and confusion on my part.
 Did I hate it?
 No. I paused several times while writing this to double check things in a “Did they really do that – or did I just imagine it?” fashion – and found myself hooked into it for several fights or just unwilling to tap out until I aced one particular chapter.
 Do I wholeheartedly recommend it?
 I would say buyer beware with this one.
 It’s a fun game, and I’ll more than likely revisit it.
 Maybe even stream it a bit.
-But is it a game worth $59.99 USD?
+But is it a game worth USD 59.99?
 No. That price is way too high for the game in its current state.
 If it was half the price?
-I’d say grab it in a heart beat.
-But for now, unless some major changes are made, I would hold off until it was a sale day.
+I’d say grab it in a heartbeat.
+But for now, unless some significant changes are made, I would hold off until it was a sale day.